Gore Verbinski: Film career

 He then directed the very successful Pirates of the Caribbean: The Curse of the Black Pearl which earned over $600 million at the international box office.
 This was his first collaboration with producer Jerry Bruckheimer, whom he has since collaborated with on several other movies.
 His next film was The Weather Man, which starred Nicolas Cage.
 The film received mixed to positive reviews but was a box office failure.
 In March 2005, he started filming the sequels Pirates of the Caribbean: Dead Man's Chest and Pirates of the Caribbean: At World's End.
 The former then became his biggest success so far, becoming the third film ever to gross over $1 billion at the international box office.
 In 2008, Verbinski's Blind Wink production company signed a deal with Universal.
 Verbinski was also set to direct a film for Universal based on the video game BioShock.
+However, budgetary and creative disputes stemming from Verbinski's wish to incorporate a functioning underwater rail transport system, driven by his noted fascination with trains, derailed development.
 Verbinski was then replaced by Juan Carlos Fresnadillo as director and the film was subsequently cancelled.

 In 2011 and 2013, Verbinski would delve into the Western genre, with decidedly different results: Rango was well received, critically and commercially, and earned the Academy Award for Best Animated Feature.
 However, his adaptation of the 1930s radio hero, The Lone Ranger for Disney, was not, the project having been stuck in development hell for several years, undergone rewrites and budget cuts, and gained controversy for the casting of Johnny Depp as the Native American Tonto.
 The film grossed $260 million against a $215–225 million budget, plus an estimated $150–160 million marketing campaign.
-That same year, he was also the executive producer of the Ben Stiller adaptation of The Secret Life of Walter Mitty, after being attached as director for several years.
+That same year, he was also the executive producer of the Ben Stiller adaptation of The Secret Life of Walter Mitty, after having initially been attached in 2010 to direct the film himself.

+In 2012, Verbinski announced three films in development at Blind Wink; the Western Bitterroot, the sci-fi film Spaceless, and a live action film based on the board game Clue.
+At various points, he was attached to direct all three films, before eventually opting to produce instead.

-In 2016, Verbinski's horror film A Cure for Wellness starring Dane DeHaan premiered at the Alamo Drafthouse before receiving a wide release in 2017.
+In 2016, Verbinski's horror film A Cure for Wellness starring Dane DeHaan and Mia Goth premiered at the Alamo Drafthouse before receiving a wide release in 2017.
 It received mediocre reviews from critics and was a financial bomb, grossing $26.6 million against a $40 million budget.

-Verbinski was set to direct a film centering around Gambit, set within the X-Men film universe, before dropping out of the project in January 2018.
+Verbinski was set to next direct a film centering around the character Gambit, within the X-Men film universe, before dropping out of the project in January 2018.

-Other projects
+In the 2020s, he was seeking financial backing for Cattywumpus, an animated feature about cats in outer space, after being in the works at Netflix.
+He was also working with writer Dennis Kelly on a feature version of the story "Sandkings" by George R. R. Martin.
+Both were set to be animated films, with Roger Deakins committed as cinematographer.